matthiasn/talk-transcripts/Hickey_Rich/ClojureForJavaProgrammers.md

 The first thing about functions you need to know is that they are first class values.
 They are values like any other.
 Methods in Java are not first class.
 You cannot put a method into a variable.
 You cannot pass a method to a function.
 They are special things.

+[Time 1:28:00]

 In Lisps, and in fact in most dynamic languages today, functions are first class, which means a function is a value.

 ```clojure